danielfett/draft-dpop/main.md

 The basic steps of an OAuth flow with DPoP are shown in (#basic-flow):

-  * (A) In the Token Request, the client sends an authorization code to the authorization server in order to obtain an access token (and potentially a refresh token).
+  * (A) In the Token Request, the client sends an authorization grant (e.g., an authorization code, refresh token, etc.)
+    to the authorization server in order to obtain an access token (and potentially a refresh token).
 The client attaches a DPoP proof to the request in an HTTP header.
   * (B) The AS binds (sender-constrains) the access token to the public key claimed by the client in the DPoP proof; that is, the access token cannot be used without proving possession of the respective private key.
-    This is signaled to the client by using the `token_type` value `DPoP`.
-  * If a refresh token is issued to a public client, it is bound to the public key of the DPoP proof in a similar way.
+    If a refresh token is issued to a public client, it too is bound to the public key of the DPoP proof.
-    Note that for confidential clients, refresh tokens are required by [@!RFC6749] to bound to the `client_id` and associated authentication credentials, which is a sender-constraining mechanism that is more flexible than binding to a particular public key.
   * (C) If the client wants to use the access token, it has to prove possession of the private key by, again, adding a header to the request that carries the DPoP proof.
 The resource server needs to